CoffeeSprout/ansible-role-haproxy/README.md

 Some applications don't like receiving the Authentication header, in that case we can filter it with above.

+       haproxy_multi_config: False

+HAProxy by default only loads from a single config file; It will also support loading all files in a directory.
+Setting this to True makes it load the os specific haproxy_config_folder instead, allowing you to split your configs

 Example Playbook
 ----------------